-Melasma is a common skin condition that is characterized by dark, irregular patches of discoloration on the cheeks, nose, upper lips and forehead.
-Although it can affect anyone, melasma is particularly common in women, especially pregnant women or women who are taking contraceptives or are who on hormone replacement therapy (HRT).
+Melasma is a common skin condition that is characterized by dark, irregular patches of discoloration on the forehead, nose, upper lips, and cheeks.
+Although it can affect all of us, melasma is particularly common in women, especially pregnant women or women who are taking contraceptives or are who on hormone replacement therapy (HRT).

 Fractional laser is often used in conjunction with skin lightening creams and sun protection to minimize discoloration caused by melasma and achieve optimal results.* During a fractional laser treatment, microscopic zones of thermal damage are created without damaging the top layer of the skin.
 This stimulates a process of extruding microscopic debris of pigment from the skin.*

-During a fractional laser treatment, microscopic zones of thermal damage are created without damaging the top layer of the skin.
+During a fractional laser treatment, microscopic zones of thermal damage are created without hurting the skin’s top layer.
 This stimulates a process of extruding microscopic debris of pigment from the skin.

 There are many advantages to using fractional laser therapy for melasma.
 First, the technique does not create an open wound, which minimizes downtime and reduces the risk of complications like hypo or hyperpigmentation.
 There is also less risk of scarring to injury-prone areas such as the neck and chest.
 Lastly, fractional laser can be used to treat dermal melasma in deep layers of the skin.*

-In addition to melasma, a non-ablative fractional laser can treat a variety of conditions, including*:
+In addition to melasma, a non-ablative fractional laser treats various conditions, including*:

 - Acne scars